openpathsampling/ops_tutorial/README.md

 involves a slight modification to a previous cell.
 There are also a few optional tasks that more advanced students might attempt, marked as advanced exercises.

+Cells marked with the cell magic `%%time` may take a few minutes to complete, so don't worry if they don't complete immediately.

+Notebook 4 is optional, and has no exercises in it.
+It provides setup for a very different kind of system (a 2D toy model), and illustrates that the overall setup process is the same, regardless of the underlying engine.

 ## History